a-dridi/a-dridi/README.md

 ## Software Developer and IT Enthusiast
 - 💻 Develops Java applications
 - 🌍 Webmaster and Creator of ard-site.net
-- 🔧 Creation and administration of HTML/CSS/JS Websites and CMS Websites (Wordpress, Joomla)
+- 🔧 Creation and administration of HTML/CSS/JS websites and CMS websites (Wordpress, Joomla)
 - ❇ Administration of services (web server, mail server, Nextcloud) on Linux servers and more...

 ### Contact Me: